Wondering where to eat in Ljubljana Slovenia? Check out our Ljubljana food guide for the best Ljubljana restaurants, cafes, and markets.

 TOZD is located at 1000, Gallusovo nabrežje 27, 1000 Ljubljana, Slovenia.

-Ziferblat is located at Vegova ulica 8, 1000 Ljubljana, Slovenia.
+Ziferblat was located at Vegova ulica 8, 1000 Ljubljana, Slovenia.
+It is now permanently closed.

 Beyond coffee, Ljubljana has a cafe culture that serves copious amounts of Slovenian wine and local craft beer.
 If you’re not sure where to drink, we recommend the following watering holes: